Virtual-Coffee/VC-Community-Docs/monthly-challenges/July2021/DemoChallenge.md

 ### How to share my progress?

 Share your progress in the #monthly-challenge channel in Slack.
-While no other platform is imposed, it can be a good idea to also share on social media for more reach but only if you are comfortable to do so (Twitter using -or not- the hashtag #VCMonthlyChallenge, a personal blog, a post on [DEV.to](https://dev.to/), you get the idea).
+While no other platform is imposed, it can be a good idea to also share on social media for more reach, but only if you are comfortable to do so (Twitter using -or not- the hashtag #VCMonthlyChallenge, a personal blog, a post on [DEV.to](https://dev.to/), you get the idea).

 Sharing every time some work is added is a good idea, small progress is still progress.
 No need to write a detailed blog post: a 140 characters Tweet can be enough.
 For example: "Today I added some styling.
 I used Bootstrap and implemented some cards to display the users in the home page".

 ### What if I need help?

-You can ask a question in the #help-and-pairing VC channel, get 1:1 help during Office Hours (check #office-hours channel), join the VC co-working room...
+You can ask a question in the #help-and-pairing VC channel, get 1:1 help during Office Hours (check #office-hours channel), join the VC co-working room (#co-working-room)...

-Asking for help is part of the process.
+Asking for help is part of the process :)

 ## Resources